U.S. congresswoman carjacked at gunpoint in Philadelphia park

 Scanlon serves on the House Judiciary and Rules committees, and is vice chair of the House Administration Committee.

-(Reporting by Steve Gorman in Los Angeles Editing by Leslie Adler )
+(Reporting by Steve Gorman in Los Angeles and Rhea Binoy in Bengaluru Editing by Leslie Adler and Michael Perry)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.